wjschne/toolkit/_book/index.md

 </div></div></div>

 In all of these indices of qualitative variation, the lowest value is 0 when every data point belongs to the same category (See Figure&nbsp;\@ref(fig:nominalvar), left panel).
 Also, the maximum value is 1 when the data points are equally distributed across categories (See Figure&nbsp;\@ref(fig:nominalvar), right panel).

 ### Variability of Ordinal Variables

+As with nominal variables, a bar plot or frequency distribution table can tell you most of what you want to know about the variability of an ordinal variable.
+If you need a quantitative measure of how much an ordinal variable varies, you have many options.

 <!--chapter:end:04-Descriptive-Statistics.Rmd-->

 # Notation {-}